Our team

 Managing Associate

-Oliver also has experience of working in house, having been on secondment at the British Horseracing Authority (BHA) as a Regulatory Legal Adviser where he was responsible for preparing and presenting the BHA’s case in respect of alleged breaches of the Rules of Racing.
-Oliver previously advised the BHA on a major re-write of the Rules of Racing (effective September 2019).
+Oliver has experience of working in-house, having been on secondment at the British Horseracing Authority (BHA) as a Regulatory Legal Adviser, where he was responsible for preparing and presenting the BHA’s case in respect of alleged breaches of the Rules of Racing.
+Oliver has advised the BHA on a major re-write of the Rules of Racing and he continues to advise the BHA on significant disciplinary proceedings before the BHA’s independent judicial panel.

-Oliver is a qualified Solicitor Advocate (Higher Courts Civil Proceedings) and has a Master’s Degree (LLM) in Sports Law and Practice.
+Oliver is a qualified Solicitor Advocate (Higher Courts Civil Proceedings) and has a master’s degree (LLM) in Sports Law and Practice.
 Oliver takes a particular interest in issues related to sporting integrity and has written for LawInSport on the subject of how sports governing bodies and event organisers should regulate against competition manipulation.
-He also sits as an ‘arbitrator’ in the Sports Arbitration Moot, an annual sports law focussed mooting competition for law school students (organised in partnership with FIFA).
+He also sits as an ‘arbitrator’ for the Sports Arbitration Moot, an annual sports law focussed mooting competition for law school students (organised in partnership with FIFA and various other stakeholders in sport).

 Will Moir